-Payments on our common stock will constitute dividends for U.S. federal income tax purposes to the extent paid from our current or accumulated earnings and profits, as determined under U.S. federal income tax purposes will constitute a return of capital and will first be applied against and reduce a holder's adjusted tax basis in the common stock, but not below zero.
+Payments on our common stock will constitute dividends for U.S. federal income tax purposes to the extent paid from our current or accumulated earnings and profits, as determined under U.S. federal income tax principles.
+Amounts not treated as dividends for U.S. federal income tax purposes will constitute a return of capital and will first be applied against and reduce a holder's adjusted tax basis in the common stock, but not below zero.
 Any excess will be treated as capital gain.

 Dividends paid to a non-U.S. holder of our common stock that are not effectively connected with such holder's conduct of a U.S. trade or business generally will be subject to U.S. federal withholding tax at a rate of 30% of the gross amount of the dividends, or such lower rate specified by an applicable tax treaty.
-To receive the benefit of a reduced treaty rate, a non-U.S. holder must furnish to us or our paying agent prior to the paying agent availd IRS Form W-8BEN (or applicable successor form) certifying such holder's qualification for the reduced rate.
+To receive the benefit of a reduced treaty rate, a non-U.S. holder must furnish to us or our paying agent a valid IRS Form W-8BEN (or applicable successor form) certifying such holder's qualification for the reduced rate.
 This certification must be provided to us or our paying agent prior to the payment of dividends and must be updated periodically.
-Non-U.S. holders that do not timely provide us or our paying agent prior to the payment of dividends and must be updated periodically.
-Non-U.S. holders that do not timely provide us or our paying agent prior to the payment of dividends and must be updated periodically.
-Non-U.S. holders that do not timely provide us or our paying agent prior to the payment of dividends and must be updated periodically.
-Non-U.S. holders that do not timely provide us or our paying agent prior to the payment of dividends and must be updated periodically.
-Non-U.S. holders that do not timely provide us or our paying agent prior to the payment of dividends and must be updated periodically.
-Non-U.S. holders that do not timely provide us or our paying agent prior to the payment of dividends and must be updated periodically.
-Non-U.S. holders that do not timely provide us or our paying agent prior to the payment of dividends and must be updated periodically.
-Non-U.S. holders that do not timely provide us or our paying agent prior to the payment of dividends and must be provided to us or paying agent prior to the payment of dividends and payment agent with the IRS.
+Non-U.S. holders that do not timely provide us or our paying agent with the required certification, but which qualify for a reduced treaty rate, may obtain a refund of any excess amounts withheld by timely filing an appropriate claim for refund with the IRS.